magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-23992-->

+*  Magento no longer throws an exception when a shopper tries to  unset the persistence cookie after beginning checkout and then navigating to the storefront home page.
+Previously, when the shopper clicked the **Not you?** link on the home page, Magento threw this exception: The shipping address is missing.
+Set the address and try again.
+[GitHub-24218](https://github.com/magento/magento2/issues/24218)

 <!--- MC-33899-->

 *  Magento now displays an add-to-cart success message when a customer adds an out-of-stock product to their cart.
 Previously, the product was added, but Magento did not display a success message.

 <!--- MC-35989-->

-*  Custom address attributes are now included as expected in the the form that displays for the payment step in the checkout workflow.
+*  Custom address attributes are now included as expected in the form that displays for the payment step in the checkout workflow.

 <!--- MC-36060-->